bxlab/cmdb-quantbio/assignments/lab/ChIP-seq/assignment/index.md

 - D0_H3K27ac_treat.bdg
 - D2_H3K27ac_treat.bdg

+The bam files contain reads mapped against the mouse genome mm10 and come from two ChIP-seq replicates targeting Sox2 and their corresponding controls.
+The BED file is the filtered peak calls from the Klf4 ChIP-seq data.
+The three bedgraph files are normalized pileups of Klf4 and two H3K27ac ChIP-seq treatment conditions.
+The D0 and D2 refer to day 0 and day 2 post induction.
 These datasets include only data for chromosome 17.

 #### Mapping reads